harvardinformatics/website/content/blast-and-hmmer-databases-on-odyssey.md

 Tags: Genome Databases, Odyssey
 Summary: BLAST and HMMER reference databases on the Odyssey cluster

-Reference databases for BLAST (nr, nt, uniref90) and HMMER (Pfam-A) are available on Odyssey.
+Reference databases for BLAST (nr, nt, uniref90) and HMMER (Pfam-A) are currently available on Odyssey.

+If you are interested in seeing additional databases Odyssey, please [contact Tim Sackton](mailto:tsackton@g.harvard.edu?subject=Request new reference database on Odyssey).
+Databases that would be frequently used by multiple groups will be considered.

 ## BLAST